 The Police Cadet program provides funds to hire high school seniors and college students who are interested in becoming a Fort Worth police officer.
 Cadets are paid a salary, provided a uniform, and placed within different divisions of the department.
 Accommodations are made for class schedules.
-This program was suspended in FY12 and was reinstated in FY2020, for a total of twenty cadets, recognizing the diversity and recruiting value cadets have in the department.
+This program was reinstated in FY2020, for a total of twenty cadets, recognizing the diversity and recruiting value cadets have in the department.